 - a letter of recommendation from their dissertation supervisor.

-Senior Doctoral Fellows must be registered University of Toronto graduate students in the year the fellowship is held and available to participate in New College during the tenure of the award.
+Senior Doctoral Fellows must be currently registered University of Toronto graduate students in the year the fellowship is held and available to participate in the College during the tenure of the award.

 Please send applications to the Office of the Principal at email@example.com